 RTL Mode works with GPS, which is indispensable to locate before changing to this Mode.
 The Mode commands the aircraft to return “HOME”where it takes off.
 Therefore, “HOME”should always be the place that the GPS locates where the aircraft actually takes off, without obstacles and far away from crowds.

-Besides manually enabled by pilots (Switch on SWA of T8FB or SWD of AT9S), RTL Mode of F450 can be automatically activated under the below two situations:
+Besides manually enabled by pilots (Switch on SWA of T8FB or SWD of AT9S Pro), RTL Mode of F450 can be automatically activated under the below two situations:

 Signals lost.
-WOLF QAV 210 will activate the RTL Mode by itself.
+F450 will activate the RTL Mode by itself.

 As all parameters of transmitter and aircraft have been set, the ARF version is ready to flight once purchased.
 But as the stand-alone version doesn’t go with a transmitter, parameters of the transmitter need to be set though that of ARF version has been done.